NsCDE/NsCDE/INSTALL.md

 Note that no file from the above list will be overwritten if it already exists in it's place.
 It will be skipped, but `GTK` and `Qt` theme integration files can be still written with Color Style Manager.
-After `nscde_setup` script finishes setup, Color Style Manager will be run and user asked to confirm default theme or change it.
+After `bootstrap` script finishes setup, Color Style Manager will be run and user asked to confirm default theme or change it.
 Do not avoid this step, since some program bits are not fully setup on bare defaults, (like a clock background) and must be